amberchen33/Flask_Challenge/README.md

 ```
 $ run python testing.py
 ```
-The testing.py are like this :
+The testing.py looks like this :

 ```
 import unittest